 One of the most tragic consequences of a fistula injury is the shame and isolation associated with it.
 Due to her condition, Etagegn was ostracised by her community; her husband abandoned her, and she lived in isolation with no social interaction.

-After months of living in shame, Etagegn knew she had to do something. she got up and slowly started walking in a desperate search fro help. on her travels, she met a person who knew about obstetric fistula and Hamlin Fistula Ethiopia.
+After months of living in shame, Etagegn knew she had to do something.
+She got up and slowly started walking in a desperate search for help.
+On her travels, she met a person who knew about obstetric fistula and Hamlin Fistula Ethiopia.
 He told Etagegn to make her way to a place called ‘The Hospital By the River‘ in Addis Ababa, where she would be treated with love.

-In August 2020, amidst the chaos of the COVID-19 pandemic and subsequent transport closures and limitation, Etagegn finally arrived at Hamlin’s Addis Ababa Fistula Hospital.
+In August 2020, amidst the chaos of the COVID-19 pandemic and subsequent transport closures and limitations, Etagegn finally arrived at Hamlin’s Addis Ababa Fistula Hospital.

 “I didn’t believe that there would be a cure for me until I reached this hospital and saw the amazing care for many women like me,” says Etagegn.
 She underwent a fistula repair surgery that healed her fistula injury and incontinence.